intake/intake-sql/docs/source/quickstart.rst

 1. `intake_postgres` is included under "plugins".
    This only needs to be done once for each *catalog.yml* file.
-2. Any `sources` entry which includes the field `driver: postgres` includes some additional fields that are specific to the *Intake-Postgres* plugin.
+2. Any "sources" entry which includes the field `driver: postgres` includes some additional fields that are specific to the *Intake-Postgres* plugin.
    Specifically, we need to provide a `uri` to the database, and a `sql_expr` (SQL query expression).

 Intake can then be accessed as normally, and provided that *Intake-Postgres* is installed: